ziadbkh/cloudgene3/docs/developers/introduction.md

 Cloudgene supports the connection of multiple pipelines by allowing you to define workflows that consist of multiple steps.
 Each step can execute a separate pipeline, and the output of one pipeline can be passed as the input to the next.

-In this example, Cloudgene connects two Nextflow pipelines (nf-core/fetchngs and nf-core/taxprofiler) into a single workflow, making it easy to fetch data and then run a taxonomic profiler.
+In this example, Cloudgene connects two Nextflow pipelines (nf-core/fetchngs and nf-core/taxprofiler) into a single workflow, making it easy to fetch data and then run a taxonomic profiler using the created samplesheet file.

 ```yaml
 id: taxprofiler